 School Day and Bad Weather Policy

-- The Head of School and Executive Headteacher are usually available at this time of day should you wish to speak to either of them
+- The Head of School and Assistant Headteacher are usually available at this time of day should you wish to speak to either of them.

-- The bell rings at 8.50am and the registers are taken in class at 8.55am promptly
+- The bell rings at 8.45am and the school day begins at 8:50pm.
+Registers are taken in class at 8.55am promptly.

 - An Act Collective of Worship or assembly takes place every day, either in the school hall or at Holy Trinity Church.
 Times vary for each day and some days are organised for the whole school, phase groups or classes.

 - At the end of the school day, the school gates are opened at 3.20pm.
 Those picking up children collect them from the class teacher in the playground.

 - If you cannot pick up your child, we ask you to ensure that we know the person who will be collecting them.
 If we have not been informed of the person collecting, we will keep the child with us until we are absolutely sure of the arrangements.

 - No child may be collected by another child or sibling under the age of 16 years.

 - We ask that the playground is vacated by 3.45pm at the very latest, so that After School Clubs can commence and staff can attend meetings knowing that each child is safely with an adult.